island-is/island.is/libs/auth/react/README.md

 )
 ```

-By default, it only renders its children after signing the user in.
-It will render a loading screen in the meantime.
+By default, the component renders its children only after user sign-in, displaying a loading screen in the meantime.

-{% hint style="info" %}
-Note: Authenticator must be rendered inside React Router to set up callback routes.
+> **Note:** Authenticator must be rendered inside React Router to correctly set up callback routes.
-{% endhint %}

-### Get access token
+### Access Token Retrieval

-You can configure authentication for your GraphQL client like this:
+Configure authentication for your GraphQL client as follows:

 ```typescript
 import {